JinxCodesAI/pm/docs/idea.md

     *   **Archive:** Keep but mark as rejected.
 Restorable.
     *   **Remove:** Permanently delete board and its versions.
     *   **Version History:** Browse saved versions.
+    *   **View Details:** Quick modal that surfaces the active version snapshot plus any critique arguments saved from the AI Creative Director.

 ---